29. An Officer’s Repentance

 One day, I read these words of God: “In your seeking, you have too many individual notions, hopes, and futures.
 The current work is in order to deal with your desire for status and your extravagant desires.
 Hopes, status, and notions are all classic representations of satanic disposition. … You are now followers, and you have gained some understanding of this stage of work.
 However, you have still not put aside your desire for status.
 When your status is high you seek well, but when your status is low you no longer seek.
 The blessings of status are always on your mind. … The more you seek in this way, the less you will reap.
 The greater a person’s desire for status, the more seriously they will have to be dealt with and the more they will have to undergo great refinement.
 Such people are worthless!
 They must be dealt with and judged adequately in order for them to thoroughly let go of these things.
 If you pursue this way until the end, you will reap nothing.
 Those who do not pursue life cannot be transformed, and those who do not thirst for the truth cannot gain the truth.
 You do not focus on pursuing personal transformation and entry, but focus instead on extravagant desires and things that constrain your love for God and prevent you from drawing close to Him.
 Can those things transform you?
 Can they bring you into the kingdom?” (“Why Are You Unwilling to Be a Foil?” in The Word Appears in the Flesh).
 God’s words pierced my heart and I felt so ashamed.
 I’d been vying for position, then was exposed and dealt with by brothers and sisters, and dismissed from my duty.
 It wasn’t what I wanted, but it wasn’t because someone had it in for me.
 Instead, it was God’s righteous judgment and timely salvation.
 God’s work in the last days is to change our old thinking and perspectives, to save us from Satan’s influence, so that we can gain the truth and life from God, and live in the light.
 I hadn’t been walking the right path, nor had I focused on pursuing the truth, but pursuing position and reputation.
 I’d played tricks and used underhanded means to get a position.
 Wasn’t that entirely contrary to God’s will to save mankind?
 Going on like that would mean I’d never gain the truth and would be eliminated.
 To stop me from going astray and to put me back on track, God pruned and dealt with me through brothers and sisters, exposing my ambitions and desires, and taking my position away so I’d reflect on myself and change my ways.
 I saw that God truly does see deep into our hearts.
 I also came to have some real understanding of God’s righteousness, holiness, almightiness and wisdom.
 I was no longer negative or distressed about losing my position, but instead wanted to pursue the truth and submit to God’s orchestrations and arrangements.

 One day, I read these words of God: “For many years, the thoughts that people have relied upon for their survival have been corroding their hearts to the point that they have become treacherous, cowardly, and despicable.
 Not only do they lack willpower and resolve, but they have also become greedy, arrogant, and willful.
 They are utterly lacking any resolve that transcends the self, and even more, they don’t have a bit of courage to shake off the strictures of these dark influences.
 People’s thoughts and lives are so rotten that their perspectives on believing in God are still unbearably hideous, and even when people speak of their perspectives on belief in God it is simply unbearable to hear.
 People are all cowardly, incompetent, despicable, and fragile.
 They do not feel disgust for the forces of darkness, and they do not feel love for the light and the truth; instead, they do their utmost to expel them.
 Are not your current thoughts and perspectives just like this?
 ‘Since I believe in God I should just be showered with blessings and it should be ensured that my status never slips and that it remains higher than that of nonbelievers.’
 You have not been harboring that kind of perspective within you for just one or two years, but for many years.
 Your transactional way of thinking is overdeveloped.
-Although you have arrived at this step today, you still have not let go of status but struggle constantly to seek it, and observe it daily, with a deep fear that one day your status will be lost and your name will be ruined.
+Although you have arrived at this step today, you still have not let go of status but struggle constantly to inquire about it, and observe it daily, with a deep fear that one day your status will be lost and your name will be ruined.
 People have never put aside their desire for ease” (“Why Are You Unwilling to Be a Foil?” in The Word Appears in the Flesh).
 “As you walk the path of today, what is the most suitable kind of pursuit?
 In your pursuit, what kind of person should you see yourself as?
-You should know how you should approach all that befalls you today, whether it be trials or hardship, or merciless chastisement and cursing.
-You should give it careful consideration in all cases” (“Those Who Do Not Learn and Know Nothing: Are They Not Beasts?” in The Word Appears in the Flesh).
+It behooves you to get to know how you should approach all that befalls you today, be it trials or hardships, or merciless chastisement and cursing.
+Faced with all of these things, you should reflect carefully on them in every case” (“Those Who Do Not Learn and Remain Ignorant: Are They Not Beasts?” in The Word Appears in the Flesh).
 Contemplating God’s words, I reflected on myself.
 “Yes,” I thought.
 “What kind of person should I see myself as, in my pursuit?”
 I’d always thought of myself as a battalion commander, someone with standing.
 Only a duty with some rank to it was fitting for me, and only people with status deserved to gather with me.
 I turned up my nose at those unremarkable duties and looked down on brothers and sisters who did hosting duties, thinking that being with them showed that I was of no account.
 Without status, I became negative and resistant, and even felt that life was meaningless.
 Status, name and gain had addled my brain and I lost my humanity.
 What a despicable, ugly man I was!
 How could someone like me be worthy of being a church leader?
 The church is not like society.
 In the church, the truth holds sway.
 A leader must be of good humanity and pursue the truth.
 But all I did was pursue status and vie to become a leader.
 How could I be so unreasonable, so shameless?